alirezanet/InfiniteEnumFlags/README.md

 ## Getting started

-To define an enum class, you can create a class/record and inherit it from `InfiniteEnum<ClassName>`, this base class, later on, will help you to access the list of defined enum items. then by adding static fields of type `Flag<ClassName>` you can create your enums. setting the values is imperative to provide values as powers of two.
+To define an enum class, you can create a class/record and inherit it from `InfiniteEnum<ClassName>`, this base class, will help you to access the list of defined enum items. then by adding static fields of type `Flag<ClassName>` you can create your enums. setting the values is imperative to provide values as powers of two.